 Showing posts with label exams.
 Show all posts

-The Accessibility Resources
+The Acommodations + Accessibility

-If you’ve never heard of "Accessibility Resources", it’s probably because you don’t require their services, and this post is not for you.
+If you’ve never heard of "Accommodations + Accessibility" it’s probably because you don’t require their services, and this post is not for you.
 If you want to know more, check out their website.
-They were formerly known as Student Accessibility Services (SAS), and before that, Specialized Support and Disability Services (SSDS).
-Yes, it's hard to keep track after three different names in four years.
+They were formerly known as Accessibility Resources (AR), and before that, Student Accessibility Services (SAS), and before that, Specialized Support and Disability Services (SSDS).
+Yes, it's hard to keep track after so many different names over the years.

 The Letter

-Once, after I scolded a student about not giving me the letter sooner, they told me "I'm writing the exam at Accessibility Resources because of my ADHD, and my not giving you the letter is a manifestation of that disorder."
+Once, after I admonished a student about not giving me the letter sooner, they told me "I'm writing the exam at Accessibility Resources because of my ADHD, and my not giving you the letter is a manifestation of that disorder."
 Wha--?
 Do not be that person.
 Do not make excuses.
 Take responsibility for yourself.

 The Exams

-If you do NOT write your exam with Accessibility Resources for any reason (incapacitating illness, severe domestic affliction, religious belief, or you just decided to write it with the rest of the class in the classroom), TELL ME as soon as possible.
+If you do NOT write your exam with Accommodations + Accessibility for any reason (incapacitating illness, severe domestic affliction, religious belief, or you just decided to write it with the rest of the class in the classroom), TELL ME as soon as possible.
 Email is preferable; this gives me a record that I can refer to, if need be.

 If I haven’t asked you to read this post, well...